Purushottam-6668/PmBomb/README.md

 ##
 **Q:** Why is the limit so low?

 **A:** Due the amount of requests, the APIs can die.
-To prevent a bigger outtake of TBomb, it has been limited.
+To prevent a bigger outtake of PmBomb, it has been limited.
 ##
 **Q:** Help, I got the error that the requirements aren't installed, even when the installer has successfully reached the main menu

 **A:** First, make sure `python3` and `pip3` are installed.
 - The Easy Method:
-   `pip3 install tbomb`
+   `pip3 install PmBomb`
-    Then execute by simply running `tbomb`
+    Then execute by simply running `PmBomb`
 - The Git Method:
-    Clone the repo and Switch to the TBomb Directory and execute this command:
+    Clone the repo and Switch to the PmBomb Directory and execute this command:
     `pip3 install -r requirements.txt`
 ##
-**Q:** Help, It says `command 'tbomb' not found` after installing PIP version!
+**Q:** Help, It says `command 'PmBomb' not found` after installing PIP version!

-**A:** Try running `sudo pip3 install tbomb`
+**A:** Try running `sudo pip3 install PmBomb`
 ##
-**Q:** Help, I can't execute TBomb.sh!
+**Q:** Help, I can't execute PmBomb.sh!

-**A:** Run TBomb Directly with `python3 bomber.py`
+**A:** Run PmBomb Directly with `python3 bomber.py`
 ##
 **Q:** Should I use VPN?

-**A:** No, If you are facing high fail rate as TBomb can fail due the high response time or API restrictions.
+**A:** No, If you are facing high fail rate as PmBomb can fail due the high response time or API restrictions.
 ##
 **Q:** How to get protection ?